wildtechgarden/minimal-test-theme-hugo-wtg/README.md

 any H1 elements in the asset are rewritten as H2 elements (because this theme adds the page title as an H1 element).

+### Heading anchor links

+Headings within a page have a link to the header id that can be copied by hovering over the header, and copying the link on the hash (`#`) sign that appears.

+### Built-in link validation

+Through the use of the `render-link` and `render-image` hooks, internal links and image `src` URLs on the site are validated.
+If 'static' fallback is allowed only a warning is emitted (since the link may be to a resource handled outside the Hugo normal content tree), otherwise the build will display an error for the offending link.

+### Gracefully handles an H1 element in content

+If a user decides to put the H1 element in the content file rather than specifying a `Title` in the frontmatter, this theme will display the H1 element as the page title.
+If there is also a `Title` element specified, the duplicate title will be surpressed.
+If there is more than one H1 element, or the H1 does not match the page title, then the H1's will be converted to H2 elements.

+### Provides hooks for more advanced image rendering

+Advanced image handling can be done by other modules, if the module supplies the 'hook' template that this theme's `render-image` hook expects.

+### Provides 'code' checking and CI

+This repository includes a number of code quality checking and maintenance configurations and uses `pre-commit` and other tools for keeping the codebase in good order.

+### Provides hooks for adding image LQIPs

+The hooks allow the top of the page's HTML document to add CSS styles based on code in later parts of the document.
+(This takes some 'magic').
+By doing so we can add things like LQIPs (Low Quality Image Placeholders) using CSS only (no JavaScript).

+The full effect will only be available with the addition of an appropriate image handling module.

+### Demonstrates how to supply translations for entire site

+It does this by adding a (poor) French translation to the main English version of the site.
+This ensure verifies that providing a translated edition works correctly.

+### Site navigation bar

+Provides 'previous/next section', 'previous/next' page, and up a level buttons on every page.
+This makes navigation easy.

+### CSS and JavaScript hooks

+Provides hooks for adding CSS and JavaScript that gets minified, and renamed to bust cache if the CSS or JavaScript changes.

+We divide the CSS into essential and deferrable, but we do not (yet) add `rel="preload"` to the styles because `preload` is not supported well enough.

+### Basic metadata

+We specify pages as non-canonical for pages also on another site (and the real canonical link may be specified, if you wish).
+By default for this demo site we make all pages non-canonical.

 ## Basic usage (as theme)

 ### Hugo module (preferred)